mryilmaz18/mryilmaz18/README.md

 ## Software Developer

 <p> Hi there I'm Omer. :blush:</p>
-<p> Programmers are constantly doing overly complex tasks for future memories.
+<p> Programmers constantly overcomplicate things because they think about the future.
 Forget about the future.
-Today's program.
-The best performance improvement is to switch to idle work.</p>
+Focus on the present. </p>
+<p>It is better to expect a productive programmer to be employable than to expect the first programmer found to be productive.</p>